swirlai/swirl-search/docs/Admin-Guide.md

 This will show you the collected, latest output of all logs, continuously.

-As of version 2.5, SWIRL now outputs a single log entry with each request at the default log level INFO:
+SWIRL outputs a single log entry with each request at the default log level INFO:

 ``` shell
 2023-08-02 10:49:09,466 INFO     admin search 452 FULL_RESULTS_READY 32 2.2